The MPP provides a Georgian civil servant with the theoretical background to inform the next stage of his career.

-Irakli Kotetishvili came to the Blavatnik School as a recipient of the Oxford-David H Pollock and Tomislav Zegarac Memorial Scholarship.
-It is a scholarship for Master of Public Policy students who are already distinguishing themselves as leaders, catalysts for change or for people who are making a meaningful difference through a commitment to public service to individuals, organizations, or governments.
+Irakli Kotetishvili (MPP 2013) came to the Blavatnik School as a recipient of the Oxford-David H Pollock and Tomislav Zegarac Memorial Scholarship.
+It is a scholarship for Master of Public Policy students who are already distinguishing themselves as leaders, catalysts for change or for people who are making a meaningful difference through a commitment to public service to individuals, organisations, or governments.
 All successful applicants to the MPP are automatically considered for this award, and there is no separate application process.

 Irakli, from Georgia, is a trained lawyer, who has spent the past eight years working for the Georgian Government, first in the Ministry of Justice as Chief of Staff, and then as a Presidential appointee in the position of Head of the Civil Service Bureau, which is responsible for reforms and innovations in the Georgian civil service.
 He worked mainly on introducing and implementing good governance programs, dealing with anti-corruption and transparency projects.